AiravataTechnologies/voracoming/PHP_EMAIL_SETUP.md

 1. Configure the secure email transporter
 2. Enable real Gmail sending
 3. Test the email functionality
-4. Confirm emails are reaching raneaniket23@gmail.com
+4. Confirm emails are reaching vora@ves.co.in

 **Note**: The form currently shows success messages and logs everything - it just needs your Gmail App Password to send actual emails.